Cosmological Perturbation Theory With Background Anisotropic Curvature: Special functions and addition theorems

 Note that a square-integrable function $f(\theta)$ on the interval $[0,\infty)$ can be expanded as follows:

 where

 i.e. to describe square integrable functions on the hyperboloid we need only consider the first branch $0\leq\lambda\leq \infty$, up to a constant component to the function.

 We now outline how eigenfunctions of the Laplace-Beltrami operator on the upper sheet of the hyperboloid of two sheets are related to matrix elements of a unitary, irreducible representation of the group SU(1,1).
-This group is the collection of all 2$\times$2 matrices $N_{AB}$ which are unitary and have determinant equal to unity.
-An element $g$ of the group may e parameterized as follows:
+This group has a realization as the group of all 2$\times$2 matrices $M^{A}_{\phantom{A}B}$ with determinant equal to one and satisfying the following condition: